The prospect of planning and booking a civil partnership can feel overwhelming, but don’t worry!

 4. Give notice of civil partnership – After you have booked your ceremony, you are both legally required to give a notice of civil partnership at your local Register Office.

-This means making an in-person appointment to see a registrar to show them proof of your identity, address and that you are form a civil partnership, and fill out some paperwork.
+This means making an in-person appointment to see a registrar to show them proof of your identity, address and that you are free to form a civil partnership, and fill out some paperwork.
 This can be done up to a year in advance, but must be done at least one month before the ceremony.
 We advise you to do this as soon as possible, as many offices are very busy and may not have appointments for several months.
 You can find out more on the ‘Giving Notice’ section of our ‘Your Questions’ Page.

-5. Pay the final fee – If you didn’t pay the full fee at the time of booking your ceremony, you will be reminded to make the final payment three months before your date.
+5. Pay the final fee – If you didn’t pay the full fee at the time of booking your ceremony, you will be reminded to make the final payment at least three months before your date.

 6. Choose your ceremony content – We will send you information about the choices you have for the ceremony you have chosen, and ask you to complete a form with your decisions.
 We ask you to return this to us at least a month before the ceremony.